Bivariate Data from USArrests

 For example, suppose we observe a sample of \(n=13\) students with two discrete variables:

-Assume the count data are summarized by the following frequency table:
+Assume the data are summarized by the following joint distribution table:

 Conditional distributions change the unit of analysis: